liuqx0717/dnf-upgrade-zfs/README.md

 upgraded *before* kernel upgrades (see [this comment on GitHub]( https://github.com/openzfs/zfs/issues/9891#issuecomment-761979624)).

-This little script is aimed to eliminate all the laborious manual work and do the upgrades **just in one shot**.
+This tiny script aims to eliminate all the laborious manual work and do the upgrades **in one shot**.

-## Steps involved in this script
+## Steps taken in this script

 1. If zfs *can* be upgraded, run `dnf upgrade zfs*`.
 2. If the target kernel version is not supported by the newest zfs package